letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "simpleHttp"

 token (required, string):
-: The value to be used in generation of validation JWS.
+: The value to be used in generation of the validation JWS.
 This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
 It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 ~~~~~~~~~~